infobyte/doggie/README.md

 ![alt text](./docs/logo_m.png)

 ## **Description**
-**Doggie** is an open-source, modular project designed to build a DIY CAN Bus-to-USB adapter.
+**Doggie** is an open-source, modular project designed to build a DIY CAN Bus to serial adapter (USB, BLE, UART).
 The device connects your computer to a CAN Bus network and uses the **slcan protocol** (CAN over Serial) to ensure compatibility with popular tools like **SocketCAN**, **Python-can**, and other slcan-compatible software.

 The project emphasizes **modularity**, allowing users to select from various hardware configurations with different microcontrollers and CAN transceivers, making it accessible and cost-effective.
 Whether you're using a microcontroller's built-in CAN controller or an **MCP2515** (SPI to CAN) module, **Doggie** adapts to your needs.